Public-Health-Scotland/technical-docs/Information Sharing/Dashboard Accessibility Guidance.md

 ## Branding and corporate colours

-Logo must be presented in accordance with PHS branding guidelines and style guide.
+The logo must be presented in accordance with PHS branding guidelines and style guide.
 The Public Health Scotland logo should be used.
 Logos of legacy organisations should not be used.

 ### Colour palette for digital products